 Decompression Illness Treatment

-If the person with decompression illness has nausea or is not fully conscious, place that person on his or her side.
+- If the person with decompression illness has nausea or is not fully conscious, place that person on their side.

 When to Seek Medical Care